 Where the estimated cost of development is $25,000 or more and the development has frontage to a sealed road.
 The damage bond is to be held as security until repairs are undertaken to Council assets damaged as a result of activities associated with private construction works.

-The damage bond value payable to Council are;
+The damage bond value payable to Council is based are;

 - $3,000 per development,